Tooling: Scaling Agent Primitives

 Key Connection: The matrix.script

-) correspond exactly to the scripts defined in the awd.yml
+) correspond exactly to the scripts defined in the apm.yml

 configuration above.
-AWD CLI automatically installs the MCP dependencies (ghcr.io/github/github-mcp-server
+APM CLI automatically installs the MCP dependencies (ghcr.io/github/github-mcp-server

 , security-scanner-mcp